2016 Turkish coup attempt: Incirlik Air Base

-The U.S. consulate in Turkey issued an advisory to U.S citizens to avoid the Incirlik Air Base in southern Turkey, which houses about 50 nuclear bombs, until "normal operations have been restored".
+The U.S. consulate in Turkey issued an advisory to U.S. citizens to avoid the Incirlik Air Base in southern Turkey, which houses about 50 nuclear bombs, until "normal operations have been restored".
 They stated that local authorities were denying access to the air base and that power supplying the air base was shut off.

 The Incirlik base is important to the U.S.-led effort in Syria to combat ISIL and other militants.
 Nearly 1,500 American personnel are housed in the base.

 Twenty-four hours after initial reports that the air base was shut down, United States defense department officials confirmed that the base and its airspace had re-opened to military aircraft and that operations by American aircraft will resume.
 The Turkish commander of the air base, brig.
 Gen. Bekir Ercan Van was arrested.
-After the failure of the coup Gen Bekir Ercan Van sought asylum from the U.S., but his request was denied by U.S.
+After the failure of the coup General Bekir Ercan Van sought asylum from the U.S., but his request was denied.

 Following the failed coup attempt multiple media outlets have published editorials advocating the removal of U.S. nuclear weapons from Incirlik Air base as Turkey is unstable.